Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

+We extend our method to work with non-binary categorical attributes (as described in Section~\ref{sec:implementationDetails}).
+We predict $Y =$ Gender with $S =$ Race containing three race groups: Black, Hispanic, and Other, with the Other group containing a mix of White, East Asian, Southeast Asian, Middle Eastern, and Indian races.
+We use a training set of 17,500 images and test set of 7,500 images.
+Since most prior work on fairness is defined only for binary attributes, we compare RFIB with two non-fairness methods, a ResNet50 baseline and the IB method.
+We present results in Table~\ref{tab:fairfacecat}, showing that we are able to achieve high accuracy while also achieving improvement across all but one of the fairness metrics, most significantly for the $\dpgap$ and $\eqoddsgap$ metrics.

-\subsection{UMAP Clustering Analysis and Influence of $\alpha$}
+\subsection{UMAP Clustering Analysis and Influence of~$\alpha$}

-We use UMAP \cite{mcinnes2018umap} to provide a visual illustration of the effect of $\alpha$.
-In Fig. \ref{fig:umap}, we show 2-dimensional UMAP vectors of our representation $Z$, coloring the points both based on the label $Y$ and sensitive attribute $S$.
+We use UMAP \cite{mcinnes2018umap} to provide a visual illustration of the effect of the \Renyi divergence on the RFIB system performance as it calibrates the compression term by varying its order $\alpha$.
+In Fig.~\ref{fig:umap}, we show 2-dimensional UMAP vectors of our representation $Z$, coloring the points both based on the label $Y$ and sensitive attribute $S$.
 Here experiments were done on the EyePACS dataset with $Y=$ DR and $S=$ ITA.
 The goal is for the representation to preserve information about $Y$, allowing the two classes of $Y$ to be easily separated, while removing the sensitive information $S$ and preventing its two classes from being distinguished.

-A value of $\alpha=0$ corresponds to no compression with $I(Z;X) = 0$, which preserves maximum accuracy but does not help fairness, with the classes of both $Y$ and $S$ being easily separated as shown in Fig.~\ref{fig:umap}.
-Increasing $\alpha$ gradually results in the different points getting more mixed together.
+A the value of $\alpha=0$ corresponds to no compression with $I(Z;X) = 0$, which preserves maximum accuracy but does not help fairness, with the classes of both $Y$ and $S$ being easily separated as shown in Fig.~\ref{fig:umap}.
+Increasing $\alpha$ gradually results in the different points getting more mixed together (recall that the \Renyi divergence is non-decreasing in its order $\alpha$).
 While this is seen for both $Y$ and $S$, the $I(Z;Y)$ and $I(Z;Y|S)$ terms help ensure that information about $Y$ is still preserved, allowing the classes of $Y$ to still separate fairly well even with higher compression, whereas the classes of $S$ get mixed together as desired.

 We note that an intermediate value of $\alpha$ can potentially provide the best compromise between fairness and accuracy, as a more moderate amount of compression can be enough to sufficiently remove sensitive information and further compression might only harm accuracy.
 This is illustrated in Fig.~\ref{fig:umap} where a value of $\alpha = 0.5$ was sufficient to mix together the classes of $S$ while still preserving an obvious separation of the two classes of $Y$.
 Further increasing $\alpha$ worsened the separation of $Y$ more than it added additional benefit for $S$.
 This is also supported by our experimental results where best overall accuracy-fairness trade-offs were typically obtained for intermediate values of~$\alpha.$